Retrieval-Augmented Generation for Natural Language Processing: A Survey: Retrieval Fusions

 In addition to RETRO, other studies~\citep{21acl-monolingual-mem, 22iclr-mem-transformer, 22iclr-tome, 22neurips-encoder-decoder, 23iclr-retmol} have contributed to the field by leveraging new attention modules to introduce external knowledge.
 Typically, Li et al.~\citep{22neurips-encoder-decoder} have extended the RETRO model by decoupling the context encoding from the model inference.
 Wu et al.~\citep{22iclr-mem-transformer}, Wang et al.~\citep{23neurips-longmem} store the hidden attention keys and values into external memory and retrieve the knowledge from the memory using an attention mechanism.

-Due to the high complexity of the attention mechanism, another branch of work adopts lightweight (weighted) additions to introduce retrieved knowledge.
+Due to the high complexity of the attention mechanism, another branch of work adopts lightweight (weighted) additions to introduce retrieved information.
 Fevry et al.~\citep{20emnlp-eae} propose the EAE model that retrieves top-$k$ related entities' embeddings from a learnable external memory and adds entities' embeddings to the hidden states of the model.
-Wu et al.~\cite{24iclr-refusion} propose ReFusion, which explores various learnable reranking schemes to first re-weight the retrieved knowledge's embeddings, then use weighted addition to incorporate them into the hidden states of the model.
-Those approaches signify a growing trend towards models that dynamically select and integrate relevant knowledge, paving the way for more sophisticated and nuanced language generation and understanding.
+Wu et al.~\citep{24iclr-refusion} propose ReFusion, which explores various learnable reranking schemes to first re-weight the embeddings of the retrieved information and then use weighted addition to incorporate them into the hidden states of the model.
+Those approaches signify a growing trend towards models that dynamically select and integrate relevant information, paving the way for more sophisticated and nuanced language generation and understanding.

-Algorithm~\ref{alg:latent-fusion} shows the steps of using latent fusion to introduce the retrieved knowledge into the hidden states of the generator.
+Algorithm~\ref{alg:latent-fusion} shows the steps of using latent fusion to introduce the retrieved information into the hidden states of the generator.
 For attention-based latent fusion, algorithm~\ref{alg:latent-fusion} first encodes the retrievals with the output states of the attention module (line 5), then uses a cross-attention module to fuse the retrieval features into the hidden state (line 6).
-Different from attention-based latent fusion, weighted-addition-based latent fusion adopts a more lightweight way to incorporate retrieved knowledge (lines 10-19).
-Algorithm~\ref{alg:latent-fusion} first encodes the retrievals before feeding them into the generator (line 11), which can be done offline and directly stored as values in the datastore.
+Different from attention-based latent fusion, weighted-addition-based latent fusion adopts a more lightweight way to incorporate retrieved information (lines 10-19).
+Algorithm~\ref{alg:latent-fusion} first encodes the retrievals before feeding them into the generator (line 11), which can be done offline and directly stored as values in the knowledge base.
 Then, algorithm~\ref{alg:latent-fusion} learns a set of weights to add the retrieval features on the hidden states of generators (line 15). \edit{ The time complexity for cross-attention module is similar to that of the attention module, but for weighted addition module is $O(k\cdot d)$.
 The space complexity for both module is similar, i.e., $O(k\cdot d)$, storing the feature vectors of retrievals. }